Learn essential candlestick patterns to identify market trends, reversals, and strategic entry/exit points in trading.

 Platform Pattern Recognition AI Features Best Use Case

-TradingView 39 patterns Basic automation Newer traders
+TradingView Built-in patterns and scripting Basic automation via Pine Newer traders

 Conclusion